German Historical Institute London

 Research Project

-Writing Contemporary History with Social Data: Plans for a Digital Infrastructure
+Writing Contemporary History with Social Science Data: Plans for a Digital Infrastructure

 Image of an office with several people working on stacks of the BOLSA audiotapes

-Social data – the sources generated through state-sponsored data collection or social science research from the 1940s onwards – are a new challenge for contemporary historians.
+Social science data – the sources generated through state-sponsored data collection or social science research from the 1940s onwards – are a new challenge for contemporary historians.
 While they allow unique insights into the social history and experience of ordinary citizens, they come with strings attached.
-Social data often lack adequate documentation of the context within which they were collected.
+Social science data often lack adequate documentation of the context within which they were collected.
 Their re-use may be restricted by data protection laws and ethical issues.
 They may never have been systematically archived or may come in formats that require additional skills and methodical ingenuity to access (such as old statistical software or video cassettes).
-Christina von Hodenberg has trialled the re-use of social data in her work on the ‘Bonn Longitudinal Study of Ageing’, a large-scale gerontological project conducted at the University of Bonn from 1964 to 1984.
-She co-leads the ‘Arbeitskreis Sozialdaten und Zeitgeschichte’, which tackles the challenges tied to the re-use of social data by historians.
+I trialled the re-use of social science data in my work on the ‘Bonn Longitudinal Study of Ageing’, a large-scale gerontological project conducted at the University of Bonn from 1964 to 1984.
+These sources are now accessible in an online data archive.
+I also co-lead the ‘Arbeitskreis Sozialdaten und Zeitgeschichte’, a working group of German historians which explores and promotes new digital infrastructures in this area.

 Further projects

-Christina von Hodenberg is also involved in the International Standing Working Group ‘Medialization and Empowerment’, the BOLSA (Bonn Longitudinal Study of Ageing) social data archive, and is a member of the media history module of the ICAS Meriankolleg ‘Metamorphoses of the Political’.
+Christina von Hodenberg is also involved in the research group on the history of Euroscepticsm, and is a member of the media history module of the ICAS Meriankolleg ‘Metamorphoses of the Political’.

 Research Interests